BloomTech-Labs/DS-GoodNews/README.md

 The classifiers used to determine whether an article is clickbait or not:

 ### Support Vector Machine
 The support vector machine can be used in classification tasks.
 It is effective in high-dimensional spaces, as is the case here with vectorized text.
-Despite the high-dimensionality of the space, however, it can still memory efficient.
+Despite the high-dimensionality of the space, however, it is still memory efficient.

 ### Multinomial Naive Bayes
 The multinomial naive bayes model is a a variant of naive bayes that is effective at classifying vectorized text.